-Overly aggressive therapy with Sodium Bicarbonate Injection can result in metabolic alkalosis (associated with muscular twitchings, irritability, and tetany) and hypernatremia.
+Overly aggressive therapy with Sodium Bicarbonate 8.4% (84 mg/mL) Solution for Injection (IV) can result in metabolic alkalosis (associated with muscular twitchings, irritability and tetany) and hypernatremia.

-Inadvertent extravasation of intravenously administered hypertonic solutions of sodium bicarbonate have been reported to cause chemical cellulitis because of their alkalinity, with tissue necrosis, ulceration or sloughing at the site of infiltration.
-Prompt elevation of the part, warmth and local injection of lidocaine or hyaluronidase are recommended to reduce the likelihood of tissue sloughing from extravasated I.V. solutions.
+Inadvertent extravasation of intravenously administered hypertonic solutions of

+Sodium Bicarbonate have been reported to cause chemical cellulitis because of their alkalinity, with tissue necrosis, ulceration or sloughing at the site of infiltration.
+Prompt elevation of the part, warmth and local injection of lidocaine or hyaluronidase are recommended to prevent sloughing of extravasated I.V. solutions.